mpesesky/susceptibility-prediction/README.txt

 with the ResFinder_E.coli_100_matches.txt and CARD_E.coli_100_matches.txt
 example annotation files, respectively.

+The arff_converter.py script is used to convert the gene lists output by the GBASP_*.py scripts to arff format so they can be used as inputs to Weka 3 for machine learning applications.

 The E.coli_100_proteins.faa is an example protein sequence file for the example isolate "E. coli 100" intended for use with all three scripts.